-10.1 We will ensure that the Executive Headteacher and at least one member of the Governing Body have completed appropriate safer recruitment training.
-At all times the Headteacher and Governing Body will ensure that safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education', DfE (2018).
+10.1 We will ensure that the Headteacher and at least one member of the Governing Body have completed appropriate safer recruitment training.
+At all times the Headteacher and Governing Body will ensure that safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education', DfE (2019).
 At least one person involved in conducting an interview will have received safer recruitment training.

-10.2 All the schools in the Nebula Federation will use the recruitment and selection process to deter and reject unsuitable candidates.
+10.2 At all schools in the Nebula Federation we will use the recruitment and selection process to deter and reject unsuitable candidates.
 We require evidence of original academic certificates.
 We do not accept testimonials and insist on taking up references prior to interview.
 We will question the contents of application forms if we are unclear about them, we will undertake Disclosure and Barring Service checks and use any other means of ensuring we are recruiting and selecting the most suitable people to work with our children.

-10.3 We will maintain a Single Central Register (SCR) in each of the schools of all safer recruitment checks carried out in line with statutory requirements.
-A senior member of staff will check the SCR in each school regularly to ensure that it meets statutory requirements.
+10.3 We will maintain a Single Central Register (SCR) of all safer recruitment checks carried out in line with statutory requirements.
+A senior member of staff will check the SCR regularly to ensure that it meets statutory requirements.